0x486F626F/CS241Notes/lecture01.md

 4 bits (1/2 a byte) sometime called a nibble

-#### Q: Given a byte (or a word) in the computer's memory, what does it mean? e.g. 11001011 means what?
+#### Q: Given a byte (or a word) in the computer's memory, what does it mean?
+E.g. 11001011 means what?
 #### A: It could mean many things.

 ## 1. A number